Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Introduction

 Although many known solid-state systems show promising features for quantum applications, even better systems are very probably yet to to be found.
 The possibilities for tuning the properties of the solid-state defects for particular applications are only limited by the capability to find, simulate, produce and control the defect systems of various host materials.

-Theoretical modeling of the solid-state qubits is important in finding new qubit candidates and determining the best external conditions for qubit operation.
+Theoretical modeling of the solid-state qubits is important in understanding the properties of known point defects and finding novel defects \cite{dreyer2018}.
 Defect formation energies and their interaction with other defects and surfaces can be computed with well-established computational machinery, but the determination of ionization energies and magneto-optical properties is much more challenging \cite{gali2019}.
 The highly correlated defect states couple to the electronic orbitals of the surrounding bulk, creating the need to model the defect and its surroundings accurately.

 Density functional theory (DFT) can find accurate atomic structures and properties such as Stokes shifts, and describe excitations within the constrained-DFT approach between single-determinant states \cite{gali2009}.
 It can also treat simulation cells up to thousands of atoms without unbearable computational cost \cite{thiering2017}.
-However, DFT cannot describe highly correlated states with multideterminant wave functions \cite{cohen2008}, which are often very important in initialization of a solid-state qubit.
+The highly correlated singlet states with multideterminant wave functions \cite{cohen2008}, which are often very important in initialization of a solid-state qubit, can be studied with DFT with a recent implementation \cite{ivanov2023}.

 Wave function-based methods can be used to model highly correlated many-body states, but tend to have unfavorable scaling with respect to system size.
 One way to circumvent this is to use cluster models \cite{delaney2010,bhandari2021}, with cluster size sufficiently small for simulations.
-An increasingly popular approach is to use embedding schemes, where the bulk solid is modeled with lesser accuracy by using e.g. DFT or Green's function based single-particle methods, and the impurity region and electronic states localized around it are subsequently treated with a wave function based approach \cite{sun2016,ma2021}.
-The embedding schemes have proven very accurate in some cases, but suffer from problems of double counting and problems in accounting for the screening of the defect states by the electrons in the surrounding bulk of the material.
+An increasingly popular approach is to use embedding schemes, where the bulk solid is modeled with lesser accuracy by using e.g. DFT or Green's function based single-particle methods, and the impurity region and electronic states localized around it are subsequently treated with a wave function based approach \cite{bockstedte2018,sun2016,ma2021}.
+The embedding schemes have proven very accurate in some cases, but suffer from problems of double counting (although there exist very efficient double counting correction schemes \cite{sheng2022}) and problems in accounting for the screening of the defect states by the electrons in the surrounding bulk of the material.
 Also the choice of the underlying correlation functional in the DFT calculations can alter the results \cite{muechler2022}.